Silver Spring Day School Parent Handbook

 https://silverspringdayschool.org/support_article/play-outside/

 SSDS understands the importance of outdoor play and schedules at least an hour a day for each class to be on our playground.
+Pack those rain jackets, rain boots, gloves & hats — we go out rain or shine and on chilly days!
 In the event that the wind-chill or the heat-index represent a health risk, SSDS will limit or cancel time outdoors as needed for the given day.
-Classes should play outside in all other weather conditions except heavy rain or other weather emergencies.

-How will SSDS support my child (and me) during toilet training?
+How will SSDS support my child (and me!) during potty training?

 https://silverspringdayschool.org/support_article/toilet-training/

-While a child is toilet training, parents should send additional underwear, bottoms and shoes just in case.
-Accidents happen, and it’s ok.
+While a child is in the process of potty training, parents should always send additional underwear, bottoms and shoes just in case.
+Accidents happen, and that’s okay!

 Is there rest time at SSDS?